 Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 This easy classical guitar waltz in G is the second of Carulli's 5-waltz publication.
 You can hear a demo version in the video capsule and see the score displayed staff by staff, or, alternatively, you can see the score printed out in full underneath the video.
-If the video is unclear, increase the playback quality to 1080HD to match the recording quality, or use the HubPages Gallery feature to see the score enlarged.
+If the video is unclear, you can increase the playback quality on the video player to 1080HD to match the recording quality.

 Carulli Waltz in G - Standard Notation and Guitar Tab

 There are no fingering difficulties in this piece.
 It's mostly in first position with a small detour to the second position where you need to place your 1st finger on string 3 fret 2.
 All downward pointing note stems in the notation are bass notes (except for the last beat of the first bar which is a notation error), and are played with your thumb.

 Melody and harmony notes are shown with upward pointing stems and are played with your picking hand fingers according to what feels most practical.
 The doubled notes shown in the notation at the start of almost every bar are there because the first note is both a bass note and melody note.

 Waltz in G consists of four 8-bar musical section each of which is repeated once before proceeding to the next.
 On reaching the end of the fourth line, after having repeated it once, the DC al Fine sign sends you back to the beginning where you play through without repeats until you reach the end of the second section and the fine sign at the end of bar 16.
 The waltz can be considered as two equal sixteen bar sections, A & B. The playing order is A - B - A and this very common form (at least in the 19th century), is called ternary form.